Bijikyu/qreactutils/README.md

 - `toast` (Function): Toast function for error notifications
 - `user` (Object): User object that triggers data fetch when available

+Data loads automatically when the `user` argument becomes truthy and refreshes if a new `toast` function is supplied after mount.
+The hook skips duplicate fetches on the initial render so a user provided at mount triggers only the React Query request.

 **Returns:** Object - `{items, isLoading, fetchData}`

 ### createDropdownListHook(fetcher)